Groovy52/Groovy52.github.io/publications/sald-net/index.md

 	​

-The final feature forwarded to propagation is:
+The final propagated feature is:

 [
 𝑥